Eagerly awaited.

 Rosie and the Pre-loved Dress by Leanne Hatch

-Penguin Random House/Putnam Childen's
+Penguin Random House/Putnam Children's

 A sweet picture book about a girl who finds a special dress at a thrift store and imagines who may have owned the dress before her.